andyk8872/pp4-team-build/README.md

 * I was getting the error when trying to deploy 'python manage.py collectstatic --noinput'.
   The solution was to run 'python3 manage.py collectstatic' from my local server.
 * When I setup a ' bootstrap 5 modal' to confirm a user wanting to delete a booking it always deleted the first/top booking.
   The solution was to add a confirmation template and redirect the user there.
+* After deployment when the contact form was sent a 500 server error arose on Heroku this did not happen on local host even when debug was set to false.
+Due to time constraints the contact form now sends the message to the CLI (console) only.
+It is thought the issue is related to the port configuration with 'Mailtrap/Heroku'.

 * [Back to contents](#table-of-contents)
 ***